Sdcrouse/recipe-rolodex/NOTES.md

 **I have to pay close attention to how this affects one's ability to CRUD recipes and ingredients, especially with the RecipeIngredient model.**

-**Erase this after implementing it:** I am creating a recipe AND its ingredients in one form, so the params hash should look like this: params = {
+I am creating a recipe AND its ingredients in one form, so the params hash should look like this: params = {
   :recipe => {
     name: "name1",